XenoVerve/xen-tab/readme.md

 - 🛠️ **Customization Galore**: Tailor the appearance and features of your new tab page with dozens of customizable settings.
 - ...and much more!

-Get ready to experience a new world of convenience, productivity, and personalization with XenoTab, the ultimate new tab extension.
+Get ready to experience a new world of convenience, productivity, and personalization with XenTab, the ultimate new tab extension.
 Happy browsing!

 <hr>